MattyAddy/goodreads_data_pipeline/README.md

-From start to finish, here is the data lineage from dbt:
+From start to finish, here is the data lineage from dbt.

+We can see that date is missing since it is generated through macro provided by the calogica/dbt_date package

+The code to perform each of these steps are found under `dbt/models/` of this repo.

 ## Visualization